 - A guest who has stayed but didn’t have a particularly good experience – likely to engage for the purpose of unsubscribing or marking as spam

 - An email signup from your website who has not stayed and just lost their job – unlikely to engage and likely to unsubscribe or potentially mark as spam

 We understand that not all of the information mentioned in these examples is available from a marketing perspective.
 However, there are steps you can take to ensure that you are aren’t bolstering unnecessary unsubscribes or spam complaints (or diminishing your already-delicate KPIs).

 Monitor the behavior of your database during your initial post-crisis recovery sends and tweak your segmentation to exclude inactive subscribers. *Remember, email service providers look at subscriber activity and will potentially penalize you, which could impact future deliverability.
 Excluding groups that fall into the category of unlikely to engage or likely to unsubscribe or mark as spam (at least for now) will protect you in the long run.
-Click here to learn more about why you may be losing subscribers.

 In order to maximize potential engagement and minimize the likelihood of unsubscribes or spam complaints, segmentation is a must.
 There are a variety of audience segments that hotels can (and should!) be taking advantage of, especially during the COVID-19 recovery period.
 By breaking subscribers into smaller groups, you can provide them with more relevant messaging, increasing their potential to convert.